JetBrains/Qodana/topics/about-qodana.md

 ## Share reports with other team members

 [Qodana Cloud](https://qodana.cloud) helps you accumulate %instance% reports and track the progress in your project(s) from a single point.
 Such reports are available for all members of your team(s).
-To become more familiar with Qodana Cloud, visit the [](cloud-about.topic) page.

 ## Take advantage of our pricing model